StavC/WaCSim/doc/event_config_docs.rst

 **Takes:** a schema that determines when the event is triggered.

 The trigger option is a container that contains the options for how an event is triggered and when.
-Overall, there are three different types of triggers available in DHALSIM_2, with their options to determine their behavior.
+Overall, there are three different types of triggers available in WaCSim, with their options to determine their behavior.
 These tree types are `time`, `below` and `above`, and `between.`

 time
 ~~~~